Why Jupiter is Astounding! (way more than you think)

 As extreme as it is, Jupiter's atmosphere barely scratches the surface (literally!)

-If you were to fall into Jupiter (wearing a hypothetical indestructible suit, of course), you would first get thrown around by the nightmare winds worse than a fly gets thrown around in a hurricane.
+If you were to fall into Jupiter (wearing a hypothetical, indestructible suit), you would first get thrown around by the nightmare winds worse than a fly gets thrown around in a hurricane.

 Soon enough, rain and hail would join the scene, except most of it would be made up of liquid ammonia.